-A quote attributed to JFK allegedly 7 days before his assassination state, "There’s a plot in this country to enslave every man, woman and child.
+A quote attributed to JFK allegedly 7 days before his assassination states, “There’s a plot in this country to enslave every man, woman and child.
 Before I leave this high and noble office, I intend to expose this plot.”
 Did JFK actually speak or write these words?

 There is no evidence that John F. Kennedy ever spoke or wrote these words.

-Because this quote has no history in published books or newspapers, we tried doing some various Google searches for websites or news articles to see where it first appeared online.
-The quote first gained popularity in November 2011.
+Because this quote cannot be found in published books or newspapers, our next stop was Google, where we performed various searches for websites or news articles to determine when the quote first appeared online.
+It’s clear that the quote first gained popularity in November 2011.
 The earliest dated reference to the quote we could find on the web is dated November 27, 2011 by SaveAmericaFoundation.
-It included an older version of the meme, with the word “noble” spelled incorrectly.
-The quote was, however, referenced earlier than this in a usenet discussion back in 2004, but it only appeared a few times on usenet until the November 2011 web appearance, which is when the quote seemed to gain traction.
+That web page included an older version of the meme, with the word “noble” spelled incorrectly.
+The quote was, however, referenced even earlier in a usenet discussion which dates back to April 2004.
+The first few words were slightly different, reading, “There exists in this country a plot to enslave every man woman and child…”

 7 Days Before